 Offer private incentive money to the states for a Clean Energy Race to the Top without waiting for Congress to act.

 How did you do?
-If you practice your English reading
+Practicing your English reading

-predictions, and asking yourself questions-- it should help you get more from
+predictions, and asking yourself questions) should help you get more from

-your reading-- and improve your English vocabulary as well.
+your reading.
+It will improve your English vocabulary as well.